pascal-brand38/py-responsiveimage/README.md

 **responsiveimage** is a python package aimed at building responsive version of images.

+Supported formats are:
-Supported image format are webp, jpg, png, gif and svg.
+* image: webp, jpg, png, gif and svg
+* video: mp4, mts, avi, wmv, mov
 <br>

 ____________